 You may be wondering how to pick out the right product especially if you're buying online.
 Don't worry, we've got you covered.
 We found 6 exceptional gymnastics bars for home use and we will help you pick one that is best suited for you.

 To help you decide which one is right for you, we broke it all down into segments.
 First, we will tell you what our recommendation for the best home gymnastics bar is.
-Next, we'll give you a chart that compares the gymnastic bars for home.
-Then, we will provide you with detailed reviews on all of the top 6 products.
+Next, we'll give you a chart that compares these gymnastic bars.
+Then, we will provide you with detailed reviews on each of these models.
 Lastly, a buying guide to help you with your buying decision.

 Our top choice is the Tumbl Trak Junior PRO.
 This adjustable model is one of the best bars we've seen this year.
 It gets good reviews across the board.
 We'll explain why below.